php-repos/phpkg-documentations/flush-command.md

 ## Introduction

-When you run the build command on Saeghe, it creates an "environment build" directory inside the `builds` directory and then builds all files and moves them inside this directory.
+When you run the build command, it creates an "environment build" directory inside the `builds` directory and then builds all files and moves them inside this directory.

 You may wish to clear these directories entirely.
 You can use the `flush` command in this case.